BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Methodology

 \subsection{BIR-Adapter}

-Intuitively, the attention mechanism asks the question: "How should each item ($Q$) be replaced ($V$) based on their relevance ($K$)?".
-In a blind image restoration setting, the question is "How should the degraded parts be cleaned based on their relevance to the clean features?".
-In other words, the query consists of the degraded features, while key and value consist of the clean features.
-However, we do not know the clean features.
+Intuitively, attention determines how query features aggregate information from value features based on key–query relevance.
+In blind image restoration, this corresponds to refining degraded features based on their relevance to the clean image.
+This ideal formulation would require access to clean features as keys and values, which are unavailable in the blind setting.

-Parallel to the diffused latents $\mathbf{x}_t$, we pass the degraded latents $\tilde{\mathbf{x}}$ through $\epsilon_\theta$ and end up with, for each layer $k$, the features $\tilde{\mathbf{z}}^k$.
+Parallel to the diffused latents $\mathbf{x}_t$, we pass the degraded latents $\tilde{\mathbf{x}}$ through $\epsilon_\theta$ in the same batch and end up with, for each layer $k$, the features $\tilde{\mathbf{z}}^k$.
 As we discussed in \cref{sec:sampling}, the reverse diffusion process solved by a denoising model $\epsilon_\theta$, denoises, \ie cleans an image.
-Inspired by this, we discussed in \cref{sec:intro} that we formed the hypothesis that if $\epsilon_\theta$ is cleaning an image, it should be robust against degradations. \Cref{fig:robust} shows, for an example image under various degradations, a proof of concept for this idea.
-Note that this is not a claim that this always holds true, but a visual motivation for the idea behind our approach.
-Hence, these degraded features should contain enough information about the original image so we can find similarities between the features $\mathbf{z}^k_t$ and $\tilde{\mathbf{z}}^k$.
-As such, we treat the currently diffused features $\mathbf{z}^k_t$ of a layer $k$ at diffusion timestep $t$ as the \textit{clean} features to answer the question formulated above.
-Using these definitions, we formulate an attention mechanism as follows
+Inspired by this, we discussed in \cref{sec:intro} that one can form the hypothesis that when $\epsilon_\theta$ is pretrained at scale, degraded features should exhibit similarity to clean ones. \cref{fig:robust} shows, for an example image under various degradations, a proof of concept for this idea.
+Please note that we introduced \Cref{fig:robust} as a visual motivation and do not claim the diffusion models' general robustness.
+Factors such as the diffusion timestep and the text prompt affect the latent representations.
+However, the degraded features should contain enough information about the original image, as there are similarities between the features $\mathbf{z}^k_t$ and $\tilde{\mathbf{z}}^k$.
+As such, we treat the currently diffused features $\mathbf{z}^k_t$ of a layer $k$ at diffusion timestep $t$ as the \textit{clean} features that were missing in the formulation above.
+Using these definitions, we introduce the restoring attention mechanism as follows